 - Interconnection – As briefly mentioned earlier, when you use the internet your data travels through ports on various ISP networks.
 Your ISP might degrade your connection at any of these interconnection points.
 Using the Internet Health Test can help you identify if this is the problem.

 To get a comprehensive look at if, when, and where you’re internet could be getting throttled may require a combination of these different tests.
 The important thing is to track consistently.

 Unfortunately, there are some occasions where even using a VPN won’t help you stop AT&T U-Verse throttling, or from being slow in general.
 Here are those few times:

 If you have a limited-data plan with AT&T U-Verse, a VPN can’t help you overcome that limit.
 Your ISP might not be able to see what you’re doing, but they can still see how much data you’re using.
 Once you reach your limit, you’ll get throttled regardless.

-While this is unavoidable with a data-limited plan, upgrading to an unlimited plan and employing a VPN can help prevent the often-inevitable throttling if you use large amounts of data.
+While this is unavoidable with a data-limited plan, upgrading to an unlimited plan and employing a VPN (which also has no bandwidth caps of its own) can help prevent the often-inevitable throttling if you use large amounts of data.